jonjab/ucsb-ratlas/README.md

 1: Clone this repo.

-2: Run `scripts/data_prep_new.r` This script downloads a folder from our Carentry Google drive into a `downloaded_data` directory), and unzips it into `source_data`
+2: Run `scripts/data_prep_new.r` This script downloads a folder from our Carpentry Google drive into a `downloaded_data` directory), and unzips it into `source_data`

 3: Now you can run `run_ever_map.r` and `run_every_episode.r` (in that order)